besnardjb/clippyrs/README.md

 * Parse the `OLLAMA_HOST` environment variable to determine the base URL of the OLLAMA API
 * Tries localhost on default port otherwise
+* If your input starts with '!' result will be displayed in a markdown-aware pager

 **Getting Started**